 For detailed information about the tax consequences associated with the different types of TSP withdrawal options, visit Withdrawals After Leaving Federal Service.

 If you receive a TSP withdrawal payment before you reach age 59½, in addition to the regular income tax, you may have to pay an early withdrawal penalty tax equal to 10% of any taxable portion of the payment that is not transferred or rolled over.
-However, if you are age 55 or older in the year you separate or retire, the 10% early withdrawal penalty tax does not apply.
+However, if you separate from service during or after the year you reach age 55 (or the year you reach age 50 if you are a public safety employee as defined by section 72(t)(10)(B)(ii) of the Internal Revenue Code), then the 10% early withdrawal penalty tax does not apply.